pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 {{< figure library="true" src="viewx0.PNG" lightbox="true" >}}

 ### Marking with NaN
-In Python, specifically Pandas or NumPy, we can replace them with NaN (missing values) or some refer this step as marking with NaN.
+In Pandas or NumPy, we can replace them with NaN (missing values) or some refer this step as marking with NaN.
 Values with a NaN value are ignored from operations like sum or count.

 Note that we only need to focus on column x, y, z because this are the columns where the 0's are located.